GERMANY: Practice What You Preach - The Poets of Rhythm

 Whilst this Bavarian album doesn't encourage Schuhplattler dancing, its fabulous funky beats forces its listeners to get down and boogie

 If I did not know that this band was German, I would never have guessed it.
 So completely have they mastered the funk genre that they sound like they come from America in the ‘70s.
-They don’t – they’re from Munich in the ‘90s, and thus are progenitors of the genre we would now call retro-soul.
+But they really don’t – they’re from Munich in the ‘90s, and thus are progenitors of the genre we would now call retro-soul.
 The opening song sounds very much like something The Bar Kays would have released back in their funk heyday, and the rest of the album continues in this incredibly competent, very fun, enjoyable vein.
-But whenever this happens, I always end up feeling that a piece of their own country’s traditional music, even if it means singing in the native language (German, in this case) for one or two songs.
+But whenever this happens, I always end up feeling that a piece of their own country’s traditional music, even if it means singing in the native language (German, in this case) for one or two songs, should feature.
 I don’t want to be one of those unbearable Eurovision bores – you know the ones, the sort of person who says “it’s such a shame they all sing in English, back in my day they all sang in their own languages” – but in some ways, and I must stress only some, I agree with this hypothetical straw man of my own creation.

 “It is another one of those albums that is so consistent it is hard to pick a best song in all honesty.”